swoole/awesome-swoole/README.md

 ## Framework Integration
 *To run PHP/PHP-FPM frameworks using Swoole.*

+- [PHP Runtimes](https://github.com/php-runtime/runtime) - A home for runtimes, where people can easily create a `Runtime` to run an application with Bref, Swoole or ReactPHP without making any change to the application itself.
 - Laravel
     - [hhxsv5/laravel-s](https://github.com/hhxsv5/laravel-s) - Glue for using Swoole in Laravel or Lumen.
     - [huang-yi/shadowfax](https://github.com/huang-yi/shadowfax) - Runs your Laravel application on Swoole.